crispycat98/Prodigy_Infotech_Internship/README.md

 ## Ethical Use

-Task 04 deals with keystroke capture — something that can cause real harm if misused.
+Task 04 deals with keystroke capture is something that can cause real harm if misused.
 Every script that touches this territory has a confirmation prompt built in and won't proceed without it.
 These were built purely for learning how such tools work under the hood, not for anything outside that scope.

 ---